zhhelical/zhjsfile/README.md

-these are for industrial spc codes, simple and anyone intrested, maybe complete these
+these are for industrial spc codes, simple and anyone interested, maybe complete these